pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 As you can see, this class looks cleaner now.
 If you run this class as a JUnit test, everything should work as expected.

 However, we went from one class to four classes.
-So always evaluate the tradeoffs, for example, on a test suite of only a couple of tests, it may be better to improve the code by refactoring than by creating page objects.
+So always evaluate the tradeoffs.
+For example, on a test suite of only a couple of tests, it may be better to improve the code by refactoring than by creating page objects.

 In the last section of this tutorial, we'll use this implementation to execute our test with Sauce Labs.